 Imperial College is particularly poorly placed to suffer from a withdrawal of Chinese student recruitment, with Chinese students accounting for 23.4% of the total in 2019/20.
 Imperial are far from the university most reliant on Chinese tuition fees, with UCL apparently on top with 11,200 Chinese students, compared to Imperial’s roughly 4,660.

 In 2019, the government published a white paper titled “International Education Strategy”, in which the case for a whole government approach to boosting the UK higher education sector on the global stage is made.
-That being said, the FAC noted that the government’s international education strategy involves the Department for Education and the Department for International Trade, but not the Foreign Office.
+The FAC noted that the government’s international education strategy involves the Department for Education and the Department for International Trade, but not the Foreign Office.
 It adds that China is explicitly mentioned over 20 times in the white paper, however none of these mentions are related to intellectual security.

 According to The Times, “Researchers coming to study at UK universities on dual-use technology must be vetted if they are not from close allies.
 Research is subject to export controls, and the government can also intervene in intellectual property acquisitions under the National Security and Investment Act”.
 Concerns have been raised by the stark increase in the number of collaborations between UK and Chinese military scientists, which suggests to some that the government is not doing enough to protect against supporting the PLA.